-- Opt Out of Email: If you wish to opt out of receiving fundraising emails from Dana-Farber and the Jimmy Fund, please call 800-525-4669 or visit this email opt out form.
-You may choose not to receive marketing emails from us by clicking on the unsubscribe link in the marketing emails you receive from us.
+- Opt Out of Email: If you wish to opt out of receiving fundraising emails from Dana-Farber and the Jimmy Fund, please call 800-525-4669 or submit this email opt out form.
+You may also choose not to receive marketing emails from us by clicking on the unsubscribe link in the marketing emails you receive from us.

 - Opt Out of Dana-Farber E-Newsletters: You can opt out of E-Newsletters by clicking on the opt out link at the bottom of the message or by emailing us at JimmyFundContactUs@dfci.harvard.edu.